8 Facts About Air You Need to Know

 Whether you’re an easy-breathing expert or a fresh-air freshman, there’s always something new to learn about your indoor air quality.
-Check out the facts below to brush up on your knowledge, and be sure to take our Air IQ Quiz to put it to the test!
+Check out the fun facts about air below to brush up on your knowledge and be sure to take our Air IQ Quiz to put it to the test!

 1. Pet hair isn’t triggering your allergies (fur real!)

 If you’re allergic to your furry friends, your body’s immune system isn’t reacting to their hair.
 Your symptoms are actually triggered by the proteins in their urine, saliva, or dander.
 According to the Asthma and Allergy Foundation of America, “a truly hypoallergenic cat or dog does not exist” since pet hair itself is not an allergen (mind-explosion!).
 However, Fido can carry allergens from the park, beach, or yard inside, where forced-air heating and air conditioning can spread them throughout your home.

 2. VOCs (Volatile Organic Compounds) like new carpeting, furniture, cleaning supplies, and printers, can have a negative impact on the air quality in your home.